emporia-vue-local/emporia-vue-local.github.io/docs/tutorial/1-hardware-prep-v3.md

 ---
-sidebar_position: 1
+sidebar_position: 2
+pagination_prev: tutorial/intro
+pagination_next: tutorial/flashing
 ---

-# Hardware Preparation
+# Hardware Preparation (Vue 3)

 Guide the user through the physical modification of the device and the electrical panel work.